-- If the fan is still in the radiator fan shroud, place 2 of the mounting bolts on the opposite side of the clutch, in reverse direction, in order to use them as guide pins to position the fan. - Once properly positioned, screw the 4 remaining bolts back in and tighten properly (16 lbf-ft; 22 Nm). - Finally, take the 2 bolts that were used as guide pins and screw them back in on the proper side of the clutch and tighten properly.
+- If the fan is still in the radiator fan shroud, place 2 of the mounting bolts on the opposite side of the flange, in reverse direction, in order to use them as guide pins to position the fan. - Once properly positioned, screw the 4 remaining bolts back in (finger tight). - Finally, take the 2 bolts that were used as guide pins and screw them back in on the proper side of the fan.
+Tighten in a star pattern to 32 lbf-ft.

-FIGURE 26: RADIATOR FAN MOUNTING BOLTS
+FIGURE 26: RADIATOR FAN MOUNTING BOLTS 05125